We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Being a landlord or property owner can be hard work, especially when it comes to tough decisions and communications like eviction.
+Being a landlord or property owner can be hard, especially when it comes to tough decisions and communications like eviction.
 Nobody wants to be the landlord who has to write an eviction notice.
-However, a lease is an agreement between two parties, and when a renter breaks the agreement’s terms, consequences need to follow.
+However, a lease is an agreement between two parties and when a renter breaks terms, consequences need to follow.

 While evicting tenants is challenging, you deserve renters who respect your property and pay on time.
 No matter the situation, you can figure out a way to get your rental property back on track.

-Whether this is your first eviction or you’re looking to ensure it goes as smoothly as possible, having a system for how to write and deliver concise, efficient eviction notices will serve you well — even if you’re only brushing up.
+Whether this is your first eviction or you’re looking to ensure it goes as smoothly as possible, knowing how to write and deliver concise, efficient eviction notices will serve you well.
 If you’re stuck or curious, here’s how you can write an eviction notice that works and gets the job done.

 Know When You Can Evict

 Knowing when you can evict your tenants is the first — and most crucial — step in the process.
-Luckily, you can find those details in the lease terms you wrote and presented to your tenants when they first moved in.
+Luckily, you can find those details in the terms you presented to your tenants when they first moved in.

-You have a right to stick to any particulars in your lease agreement — likely including the timely and full payment of rent from your tenants.
+You have a right to stick to any particulars in your agreement — including the timely and full payment of rent.
 When you know why you are evicting your tenant and have legally binding evidence to back you up, you can state it to them when you write the eviction notice.

 However, evictions get tricky in circumstances such as the pandemic.
-During COVID-19, many states have placed legal restrictions on processes like eviction, as well as outright bans on the practice, regardless of previous agreements between tenants and landlords.
+During COVID-19, many states placed legal restrictions on processes like eviction regardless of previous agreements between tenants and landlords.

-In this case, it’s always best to check with your state’s guidelines to ensure you can back your actions legally, even in the letter, if you find that necessary.
+In this case, it’s always best to check with your state’s guidelines to ensure you can back your actions legally.
 Taking this step can make everything run as smoothly as possible.

 Can You Evict Without Cause?

 Most lease agreements forbid landlords from evicting a tenant for personal reasons, such as wanting the space for private use, renovating or developing.
-However, there is one way you can evict even without your tenants having violated any agreements — if you have a month-to-month policy.
+However, you can still evict if you have a month-to-month policy.